Heijingmei/Heijingmei.github.io/src/Lilya/program/C/C-02-Condition-and-Loop/note1.md

 A conditional statement is used to perform different computations based on the result of a condition.
-The key leads to different logic paths based on the condition (true/false).
+The key leads to different logic paths based on the condition (`true`/`false`).

-## if Statement
+## if Conditional Statement

+### if Statement

-The if statement, known as a conditional control statement, executes a statement when an expression is true.
-Because of this, if is referred to as a decision-making structure.
-Its syntax is:
+The `if` statement, referred to as a conditional control statement, executes a statement when an expression is `true`.
+It's known as a decision-making structure.
+Its form is:

 ```c
 if (expression) {